wet-boew/wet-boew-documentation/governance/meeting.md

 ## Roadmap

+2019-10-23 (6 participants)
+* Review list of projects
+	* Added instruction on how to contribute at the accessiblity project
+	* Add to calendar project has a new lead: Eric Guitar
+* Approval of decision #7
+* Approval of decision #8
+* Presented decision #9 - Release early, release often (STR)

 2019-09-20 (6 participants)
 * Added Flat checkbox/radio button project for Canada.ca theme
 * Approval of decision #6 on Versionning